isaokozakai/express-blog/README.md

 ``POST /posts/:id/comments`` =      Leave a comment to a post

-``PUT /posts/:id/vote?rating=0`` =  Upvote or downvote a post. rating = 0 means a downvote a post and rating = 1 means upvote a post.

 ``PUT /posts/:id/update`` =       Update a post

 ``DELETE /posts/:id`` =           Delete a post

-``DELETE /posts`` =               Delete ALL posts(maybe add an 'are you sure?' message :D)

-``GET /search?name=Blogname`` =     Search for a specific post by name.
-Will redirect to GET "/posts/:id" if manages to find a post or back to the same page if it didn't find a post